What New Car Dealer Fees Should You Pay in 2023?

 Advertising is a massive part of a dealership’s budget; amounts can vary per region and run anywhere between $250 to $400 or more.

-The rule is you’re responsible for the regional advertising fee, and most dealers will not negotiate the amount, but you never know how bad a dealer wants to move a vehicle, so I’d at least make a run at them.
+The rule is you’re responsible for the regional advertising fee, and most dealers will not negotiate the amount, but you never know how badly a dealer wants to move a vehicle, so I’d at least make a run at them.

 More about regional advertising fees:

 • Some manufacturers, like Honda, build the fee into the factory invoice price.
-Others like Toyota may list the charge as a separate line item and disguise it with initials like TDA (Toyota Dealer Advertising Fee) or FDAF (Ford Dealer Advertising Fund).
+Others, like Toyota, may list the charge as a separate line item and disguise it with initials like TDA (Toyota Dealer Advertising Fee) or FDAF (Ford Dealer Advertising Fund).

 • You will want to proceed with caution when an advertising fee is not listed on the invoice, but the dealer includes it within the final price of the vehicle.
 They may attempt to double-dip you for the cost or stick you with another BS fee.